sailscastshq/docs.sailscasts.com/docs/sails-stash/sqlite.md

 }
 ```

-That's it, your Sails app is now ready to use SQLite for caching 🥳.
+Your Sails app is now configured to use SQLite for caching.

 ## When to Use SQLite Store

-The SQLite store is ideal for:
+Use the SQLite store for:

 - **Single-server deployments**: When you don't need distributed caching across multiple servers
 - **Persistent caching**: Cache survives application restarts without running an external service